aajtodd/smithy/rust/docs/planning/detailed-design.md

 6. **Compatibility**: The approach aligns well with the Smithy specification and can handle all trait types.

 7. **Ergonomics**: It provides convenient accessors for common traits while still supporting generic access.

+## Parser Design

+### Overview

+The Smithy Rust parser will convert Smithy IDL and JSON AST files into model objects.
+The parser will be implemented using Logos for lexing, LALRPOP for parsing, and Ariadne for error reporting.

+### Key Components

+1. **Lexer Implementation with Logos:**
+   - Define token types based on Smithy specification
+   - Preserve comments and source location information
+   - Handle whitespace appropriately

+2. **Parser Implementation with LALRPOP:**
+   - Define grammar rules based on Smithy specification
+   - Optimize for Rust while maintaining clear mapping to specification
+   - Generate a clean AST structure

+3. **AST Design:**
+   - Create idiomatic Rust enums and structs
+   - Include source location information for error reporting
+   - Preserve comments for potential formatters

+4. **Model Building:**
+   - Implement conversion from AST to final model objects
+   - Resolve references between shapes
+   - Perform initial validation

+5. **Error Handling:**
+   - Implement detailed error reporting with Ariadne
+   - Categorize errors for better user experience
+   - Include context in error messages

+### Design Decisions

+#### AST Structure
+- Implement a separate AST representation from the final model
+- This separation supports maintainability and potential future formatting utilities
+- Resolve shape references during the model building phase, not during parsing

+#### Trait Handling
+- Represent trait values generically in the AST
+- Defer validation beyond syntax checking to the model building/validation phase

+#### Error Reporting
+- Include surrounding context in error messages
+- Implement error categorization (syntax vs. semantic errors)
+- Leverage Ariadne for rich error diagnostics

+#### Component Structure
+- Separate lexing (using Logos), parsing (using LALRPOP), and AST construction
+- Design as distinct components even if they operate in a single pass

+#### Performance Measurement
+- Benchmark AST construction and model loading separately
+- Track memory usage
+- Use Criterion crate for benchmarking
+- No immediate need to benchmark against Java implementation

+#### Documentation
+- Document primarily for Rust developers based on the specification
+- Add cross-references to Java implementation where helpful for context

+#### Large File Handling
+- Design with large model files in mind from the beginning

+### Testing Strategy
+- Reuse test models from Java implementation
+- Add Rust-specific unit and integration tests
+- Implement fuzzing tests for the parser

+### Implementation Phases

+1. **Phase 1: Basic Lexer and Parser**
+   - Implement token definitions with Logos
+   - Create basic LALRPOP grammar for core Smithy syntax
+   - Generate simple AST structures

+2. **Phase 2: Complete Parser**
+   - Extend grammar to cover all Smithy syntax
+   - Implement comprehensive AST
+   - Add source tracking and error reporting

+3. **Phase 3: Model Building**
+   - Implement conversion from AST to model objects
+   - Add reference resolution
+   - Implement basic validation

+4. **Phase 4: Optimization and Testing**
+   - Optimize parser performance
+   - Implement comprehensive test suite
+   - Add benchmarks

 ### TODO: Model Container Design